Amorymeltzer/ksp/README.md

 - UPDATE:
   - Latest defs and science (`cometSample_` is `short`, `intermediate`, `long`, and `interstellar`)
   - Expansion (`deployedSeismicSensor`, `deployedWeatherReport`, `deployedGooObservation`, `deployedIONCollector`, `ROCScience_*`; in SquadExpansion/Serentiy/Resources/ScienceDefs.cfg)
-    - Will require atmosphere or not (data's in the script, just handle differently) and the different rover stuff for each spob (do in their own or separate page?)
+    - Will require atmosphere or not (data's in the script, just handle differently; see also `requireAtmosphere`) and the different rover stuff for each spob (do in their own or separate page?)
-  - SCANsat (visual, caps are different???)
+  - SCANsat (Are caps different???)
     - Maybe parse SCANsat scidefs (and expansion) via sub, so use itself (see also <https://wiki.kerbalspaceprogram.com/wiki/CFG_File_Documentation#Science_Definitions_Configuration_Files>)
   - Check data (like dV, etc.)
   - Better regex, cleanup, etc.
-  - SCANsat: Not showing Kerbin AltimetryHiRes even though finished??
+- SCANsat: Not showing Kerbin AltimetryHiRes/Visual even though finished??
+  - Related to showing up in recovery?!
+No idea.
+  - How do Visual HiRes vs LoRes??
 - Option to ignore KSC science
 - Other "KSC" biomes (Baikerbanur, Baikerbanur LaunchPad, Island Airfield, Woomerang Launch Site (Making History))
 - Put global biome first?
 Last?
-- `Use of uninitialized value $w in hash element at parseScience.pl line 859.`
-- `Use of uninitialized value in numeric comparison (<=>) at parseScience.pl line 859.`
 - Option to not include finished experiments
 - Possible to sort by more than one thing??
 - Check `cmp` usage?